Frequently Asked Questions

 Do you allow dogs (or other pets) in the Garden?

 With the exception of identified service animals, we do not allow dogs or other pets in the Garden.
+Service animals must show proof of registration and remain on a leash (no longer than 6') at all times.

 The rule of ‘no dogs allowed’ is as much for the safety of pets as it is for the safety of our plants and native wildlife.
 Showcasing a tremendous diversity and richness of plant species from around our state, the Garden provides wonderful habitat for myriad species of native wildlife.
 While exploring the Garden, visitors frequently encounter chattering squirrels, fluttering birds, coyotes, and may even be lucky enough to catch a glimpse of a bobcat.
 The normal habits of these native species are affected by the presence of domestic dogs and other animals.
 In addition, many of the plants in our living collection are subject to trampling and damage if dogs (or humans) stray from designated foot paths.
 Thank you for respecting our “living museum”.